mussaranya/arrhythmia/README.md

 *

+////////The files are cread with Kicad////////////

-All the files are created by Àlex Ballester @ Plankton Electronics
+All the files are created by Àlex Ballester (unless noticed) @ Plankton Electronics

 Àlex Ballester
 www.planktonelectronics.com